On the Pop My Culture podcast, actor Josh McDermitt described his first audition scene for the role of Eugene on The Walking Dead.

 You should listen to the rest of the interview too.

 This week Science for the People is learning about the regulatory frameworks that try to balance scientific progress with the safety of research subjects.
 We’ll speak to Holly Fernandez Lynch and I. Glenn Cohen of the Petrie-Flom Center for Health Law Policy, Biotechnology, and Bioethics at Harvard Law School about their book Human Subjects Research Regulation: Perspectives on the Future.
 We also speak to health journalist and editor Hilda Bastian about research, journalism, ethics and “The Chocolate Hoax“.

-*Josh provides research help to Science for the People and is, therefore, a completely biased and cooperative member of the team.
+*Josh provides research & social media help to Science for the People and is, therefore, completely biased.

 This Science for the People, we’re digging into a tale of intrigue that may have changed the course of physics research in the 20th century.
 We’ll spend the hour with Frank Close, Professor of Physics at the University of Oxford and Fellow of Exeter College, Oxford, talking about his book Half-Life: The Divided Life of Bruno Pontecorvo, Physicist or Spy.
 We’ll learn about Pontecorvo’s groundbreaking career in particle physics, his defection to the Soviet Union, and the accusations that he traded nuclear secrets at the height of the Cold War.